-The Glasgow 2014 Commonwealth Games are now over, and what a Games they proved to be.
+The Glasgow 2014 Commonwealth Games proved to be an outstanding event.
 More than 70 athletes with University of Bath links were selected to represent 10 teams in 11 different sports at the Games.

 And they brought home an impressive 27 medals – five golds, 14 silvers and eight bronzes.
 Athletes with University of Bath links won medals on nine of the 11 days of sport at the Games, winning medals in athletics, badminton, hockey, judo, swimming and weightlifting.

 There were some truly exciting hightlights, including the double gold won by Chris Walker-Hebborn in the pool and the six medals, including a gold, won by Siobhan-Marie O’Connor.
 Both train at the British Swimming’s National Training Centre Bath.

 And Eilidh Child lit up the Hampden Park stadium as she stormed to silver for Scotland in the 400m hurdles.